 (2) Notwithstanding any other provision of this Act, where a pension becomes payable to a pensioner, or to the widow or widower of the pensioner, as the case requires, under this Act and the pensioner, or the widow or widower of the pensioner, receives or has received a pension or other benefit under another scheme, the State share of pension payable under this Act to the pensioner, or to the widow or widower of the pensioner, shall be reduced by an amount equal to the full amount of the Crown share of the pension or other benefit that the pensioner, or the widow or widower of the pensioner, receives or has received under that other scheme.

-[Section 80AA inserted by No. 76 of 1979 s.
+[Section 80AA inserted: No. 76 of 1979 s.
 5.]

 80A.
 Increases effected by Acts Amendment (Superannuation and Pensions) Act 1951